act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 ## Assumptions

-Success criterion 1.4.3 has exceptions for "incidental" text, which includes inactive user interface components and decorative texts.
-The rule assumes that [text nodes](https://dom.spec.whatwg.org/#text) that should be ignored are hidden from assistive technologies.
+- [Success criterion 1.4.3: Contrast (Minimum)](https://www.w3.org/TR/WCAG21/#contrast-minimum) has exceptions for "incidental" text, which includes inactive user interface components and decorative texts.
+The rule assumes that [text nodes](https://dom.spec.whatwg.org/#text) that should be ignored are [disabled](#disabled) or hidden from assistive technologies.
 If this isn't the case, the rule may produce incorrect results.

-Success criterion 1.4.3 also has an exception for logos and brand names.
+- [Success criterion 1.4.3: Contrast (Minimum)](https://www.w3.org/TR/WCAG21/#contrast-minimum) also has an exception for logos and brand names.
 Since logos and brand names are usually displayed through images to ensure correct rendering, this rule does not take logos or brand names into consideration.
 If a logo or brand name is included using [text nodes](https://dom.spec.whatwg.org/#text), this rule may produce incorrect results.

 ## Accessibility Support